Ballroom shooting victims planned for night of fun, dancing

 LOS ANGELES (AP) — Those killed by a gunman who opened fire at a Los Angeles-area dance hall are being remembered by friends and family for the zest for life that brought them out that night to celebrate the Lunar New Year.

-Eleven people were killed when a gunman opened fire on Saturday night at the Star Ballroom Dance Studio, a dance hall in Monterey Park that is popular with older Asian Americans.
+Eleven people were killed when a gunman opened fire on Jan.
+21 at the Star Ballroom Dance Studio, a dance hall in Monterey Park that is popular with older Asian Americans.

 “It’s always happy, people just come and have fun, they just love dancing,” Peter Phung, a singer who has performed there and frequently stopped by to sing karaoke as well, told The Associated Press on Thursday.

-As the week went on, a makeshift memorial with flowers and photos grew in front of the Star Ballroom.
+In the days after the shooting, a makeshift memorial with flowers and photos grew in front of the Star Ballroom.
 And as of Monday, a GoFundMe organized by the Asian Americans Advancing Justice Southern California was nearing $1 million for the families of the victims.

 Here are profiles of the 11 people killed: